alibaba/CloudEval-YAML/README.md

 ### Replicate
-[Replicate](https://replicate.com) is a platform that allow you to run open-source or your own models at scale in the cloud.
+[Replicate](https://replicate.com) is a platform that allows you to run open-source or your own models at scale in the cloud.
 It abstracts away the complexity of deploying models locally and provides a simple API for query and response.

 * Configure Replicate API token
   ```bash